 Business operations can be conducted in the Russian Federation by using one of several organisational forms.

-The most common entities for assets structuring used in the Russian Federation are:
+The most common entities for assets structuring used in the Russian Federation include the following:

 - limited liability companies;

 - open joint-stock companies;

 There are separate business and non-profit organisations for conducting a specific type of business activity (for example, insurance companies, credit institutions, stock exchanges) that are not able to participate in other types of activities.